usethesource/rascal-website/docs/Rascal/Patterns/Node/index.md

 #### Description

-A node pattern matches a node value or a datatype value, provided that _Name_ matches with the constructor symbol of that value and _Pat_₂, _Pat_₂, ..., _Pat_ₙ  match the children of that value in order.
+A node pattern matches a [Node](../../../Rascal/Expressions/Values/Node/index.md) value or a [Constructor](../../../Rascal/Expressions/Values/Constructor/index.md) value, provided that _Name_ matches with the constructor symbol of that value and _Pat_₂, _Pat_₂, ..., _Pat_ₙ  match the children of that value in order.
 Any variables bound by nested patterns are available from left to right.

+If _Name_ identifies a [Constructor](../../../Rascal/Expressions/Values/Constructor/index.md) of an [./algebraic data type](../../../Rascal/Declarations/AlgebraicDataType/index.md) then not only the name must match but also the arity and the declared types of the children of the constructor and its keyword parameters.

 The label of a node can also be a Pattern itself (Pat₁), in which case it must be of type `str`